Namchi Tourism: Top Attractions & Things To Do

-A football stadium named Baichung Stadium is coming up in Namchi which is named after the popular Sikkimese footballer Baichung Bhutia.
+A football stadium named Bhaichung Stadium is coming up in Namchi which is named after the popular Sikkimese footballer Bhaichung Bhutia.
 It is still under construction and you can see it as you pass by.

 There are several other places which you can visit from Namchi, however time may be a constraint during a day trip.
 But if you decide to stay for at least a night at Namchi, then you can certainly visit those places.